 Kedar: Uh, I don't know that one.
 Could somebody explain?

-Do you want your theory to explain human behaviour or do you want it
+Ram: You raise an interesting point.
+Historically I can make out two types of theories about the mind, each motivated by a different goal.
+Do you want your theory to explain human behaviour or do you want it to explain human functioning.

 Kedar: First I want you to explain the difference.

 Ram: Gladly.
 Human behaviour is explained by the fact that we're individuals living in society.
 We have our own desires but we've also internalized society's expectations of us and we're constantly balancing between these.
 And to the extent the balancing involves a conflict between different desire-sets, you're going to view the mind as composed of different personalities corresponding to the number of desire-sets.